Financial Toxicity, Support Systems, and Resource Referrals

 | Housing instability | Infection risk, storage problems, follow-up gaps | Social work, community agencies |

-Financial and social needs are often linked.
-A patient may miss radiation because transportation depends on a family member who cannot leave work.
-A patient may not take antiemetics because the copay is unaffordable.
-A patient may refuse home health because of insurance confusion.
-The nurse should assess the actual reason rather than label the patient nonadherent.
+Financial and social needs are linked.
+A patient may miss radiation because the only ride depends on a relative who cannot leave work; another may not take antiemetics because the copay is unaffordable.
+The nurse assesses the actual reason behind a missed dose or visit rather than labeling the patient nonadherent.

 Support systems

 A support system is broader than legal family.
-It may include partners, friends, neighbors, faith communities, online groups, peer mentors, patient navigators, social workers, case managers, school staff, employers, tribal resources, LGBTQ+ community organizations, immigrant support agencies, veterans resources, disease-specific foundations, and palliative care.
+It may include partners, friends, neighbors, faith communities, online groups, peer mentors, patient navigators, social workers, case managers, employers, tribal resources, LGBTQ+ organizations, immigrant-support agencies, veterans resources, disease-specific foundations (for example, the American Cancer Society, CancerCare, or the Leukemia & Lymphoma Society), and palliative care.
 The patient defines who is safe and supportive.

 Assess support with specific questions: